Exótico: Significance

 Yosuke Santa Maria, a Japanese exótico.
-Santa Maria adopted the persona when she joined the Millennials, a wrestling group in Japan with a lucha libre style.
+Santa Maria adopted the persona when she joined the Millennials, a wrestling group in Japan with a lucha libre wrestling style.

-Heather Levi has argued that lucha libre's theatricality challenges mainstream machismo in Mexico in the performance of certain wrestlers, like exóticos.
+Heather Levi has argued that lucha libre style's theatricality challenges mainstream machismo in Mexico in the performance of certain wrestlers, like exóticos.
 Exóticos challenge the traditional norms of what a man should and should not do, and challenge that idea that a maricón can not defend himself.
 Foremost, they also allow women to empower themselves by bringing a female presence to the ring.
 Although there are audience members that do not take exóticos seriously, their act has helped challenge traditional machismo and has been effective enough to even be considered a threat by "ideal" machismo.

 "Exóticos then contest the production of mexicanidad as they challenge the ideal mestizo-macho heterosexual) wrestler.
-As such, female wrestlers also challenge lucha libres traditional performances and, while women wrestlers only fight other women and cannot literally unman male opponents in the ring, they do so culturally, since female wrestlers transgress the codes of normative femininity inside and outside the ring."
+As such, female wrestlers also challenge wrestling's traditional performances and, while women wrestlers only fight other women and cannot literally unman male opponents in the ring, they do so culturally, since female wrestlers transgress the codes of normative femininity inside and outside the ring."
 Although women do not actually fight with men in the ring, they are represented by exóticos since they are openly homosexual.
 This allows women to empower themselves even more and have a type of vision that gives them equal rights.
 The biggest reason why this is seen as a threat by traditional machismo is because once these women are empowered, they realize that they have the same rights as men do, therefore disempowering machismo completely.
 The fact that exóticos can physically challenge a man in the ring and physically challenge male masculinity is what makes the role of exóticos so crucial to the transformation of social norms.

 The outfit of an exótico is known to be different regarding its style and colors.
 The outfit represents different aspects of their identity and their stance against machismo, while empowering women.
 "Her face is covered with a silver and bright pink butterfly mask.
 Barraza's wrestling photograph thus juxtaposes markers of her physical strength with those of femininity, codified through butterflies and the bright pink color of her suit.
 In doing so, the photo creates what Anne Balsamo calls a 'gender hybrid' that invokes corporeal codes of femininity as well as of masculinity.
 The outfit that these men in drag sport help define their category of an exótico.
 They create a gender hybrid in which the masculinity of a man is blended with the femininity of a woman but in an empowered form where they can compete with social norms and be accepted in an arena.

+In Media

+The 2023 film Cassandro is based on the life of Saúl Armendáriz, a gay wrestler who appeared as an exótico under that name from 1989.